terascope/teraslice/docs/jobs/slices.md

 ## Flushing

-A "flush" is event used to persist any in-memory state or to push any additional data through the pipeline.
+A "flush" is an event used to persist any in-memory state or to push any additional data through the pipeline.
 This is currently only done on shutdown but that may change.
 Before a "flush" starts the [onFlushStart](#-onFlushStart) is called.
 Then the previously known "slice" is passed through the pipeline, at that time the processors should persist or pass-along their in-memory state.
 When the "flush" completes, [onFlushEnd](#-onFlushEnd) is called.
 The flush always happens before `shutdown` is called.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--TypeScript-->